 It is another very practical and easy method to test an auto-darkening welding helmet.
 Suppose, you don’t have a lighter in the house and the sun is also not bright outside then this method is for you.
 Almost all houses and workshops have bright fluorescent lights.
-Put your welding helmet and go close the light and notice the reaction of the auto-darkening lens.
+Put on your welding helmet and go close the light and notice the reaction of the auto-darkening lens.

 Test the Helmet by Striking an Arc

 Sun testing method is easy but this is not easy and some people don’t feel comfortable during this test.
-Because a person is exposing himself to risk while this test.
+Because a person is exposing himself to risk during this test.
 Therefore, only do this test if you don’t feel uncomfortable.
 Strike an arc, after wearing an auto-darkening welding helmet and other safety gear.
-If you notice the reaction of the lens, it means the welding helmet is in working but if there is no reaction then the auto-darkening welding helmet is not working.
+If you notice the reaction of the lens, it means the welding helmet is working but if there is no reaction then the auto-darkening welding helmet is not working.

 If the lens is becoming dark and you don’t see the workpiece, it is also a sign of fault.
-While testing welding helmets by this helmet, you must keep one thing in mind this method is only for auto-darkening welding helmets not for passive welding helmets.
+While testing welding helmets with this helmet, you must keep one thing in mind this method is only for auto-darkening welding helmets not for passive welding helmets.
 So, it is good to know the difference between auto-darkening and passive welding helmets.

 Use the Spark of a Lighter

 The use of spark is also an effective and easy method to test an auto-darkening welding helmet.
 Most people have a cigarette lighter in their homes so, they don’t need anything special for this testing method.
 The spark from the lighter is somehow close to an arc flash and bright enough for the lens to change its shade.
-When the lighter is on, the lens will darken, it is the sign that the auto-darkening feature of the helmet is working.
-You can also check its functionality and reaction time by repeating on and off the lighter.
+When the lighter is on, the lens will darken, it is a sign that the auto-darkening feature of the helmet is working.
+You can also check its functionality and reaction time by repeating the on and off the lighter.

 Different Methods to Test the Quality of Auto-Darkening Welding Helmet